 Now in charge of both the House and Senate, Republicans are speeding a bill that would authorize construction of the 1,179-mile pipeline.
 It would carry more than 800,000 barrels of crude oil a day from Canada to refineries along the Texas Gulf Coast.

-The House approved the legislation Friday, ending the first week of the new Congress.
+The House approved the bill Friday, ending the first week of the new Congress.
 The Senate planned a test vote on an identical bill Monday, hoping to get it to Obama quickly.

 Obama has repeatedly threatened a veto, saying Congress must not circumvent the executive branch's authority.